 Follow Us on Social Media

-Best Urinary Tract Infections Doctors in Mysore
+Best Doctors for Urinary Tract Infections in Mysore

 Urinary tract infections (UTIs) are bacterial invasions that compromise the urinary system including the kidneys, ureters, bladder, and urethra.
 Such infections emanate from the presence of microorganisms, particularly bacteria, in the urinary tract.
 Escherichia coli (E. coli), Klebsiella pneumoniae, Proteus mirabilis, and Staphylococcus saprophyticus are the most common culprits behind UTIs.